-A good budget justification explains and justifies each cost in the grant budget, ensuring all expenses are reasonable, necessary, and allowable under the funding guidelines.
+A good budget justification justifies each cost, explaining how all costs are reasonable, necessary, and allowable under the funding guidelines.
 A strong justification should be clear, concise, and aligned with the project's goals.
 Below you will find information extracted from sponsored guidance for various grant applications as well as examples obtained from grant submissions prepared by University Initiatives: